Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 #### G) WAIT FOR INTEGRATION ID FROM IBM

 Once the information has been successfully received by the IBM TRIRIGA Assistant services, you will be contacted through email at the email address provided on the form.
 Once you receive the Integration ID, you may proceed with the rest of the steps.
+If you do not receive a response from IBM in a week, please contact your IBM representative.

 ### Part 3 - Add Assistant UI to Workplace Services apps